chrisgaun/k8s-in-cloud-hands-on-training/docs/5-provision-cluster.md

 $ make get-dependencies
 ```

+## Obtain the list of IP addresses

+All IP addresses used for the following steps can be found [here](https://cloud.digitalocean.com/tags/hands-on-kubernetes-workshop)**

 ## Kismatic-cluster.yaml changes

 Now update the `kismatic-cluster.yaml` in the root directory of the repo with the following changes: